 What is a Download?

 Before jumping into the chart, it's important to explain what a "download" is inside the Resonate system.
 It's not a listener, subscriber, or feed refresh.
 A download event is logged when an episode mp3 is downloaded by the Apple Podcasts app, Castbox, Google Podcasts or any of the other podcasting apps used to download episodes.
 We log that request, summarize, and report that information in the dashboard.
+This also includes downloads from the Resonate embed player.

 What about Spotify downloads?